A setup for deep carving and powder skiing | 2023 Ski Gear Review | BLASTRACK, DALBELLO, MARKER | Masato Hirase

 While the boots are sturdy, they are also suitable for freeriding, with cushioning to absorb the impact of jumps and a comfortable fit.
 The thermo inner keeps the inside of the boots warm even in cold environments, allowing you to ski for long periods of time

-In addition to that, please tell us what you like about these boots, such as the design or one point.
+What else do you like about these boots, such as their design or special features?

 Masato Hirase